BKWLD/tram/README.md

 The idea behind Tram is to take all the nice things about CSS transitions, but define them using JavaScript instead of CSS.
 This gives us more control, reliable timers, and fallback support for older browsers.

 Tram currently depends on jQuery, for two reasons: (1) Per-element data API, and (2) cross-browser css getters / setters.
-If you know of another library that offers these two things, then porting Tram would be trivial.
+If you use another library that offers these features, then porting Tram should be fairly trivial.

-Size report:
+File size:
 * dev ~`40 kb`
 * min ~`15 kb`
 * gzip ~`3 kb`

+## How it works

 *Please keep your arms and legs inside the tram at all times.*

-## How it works

 TODO explain features inline with examples